robertop/pelet/README.md

 Building
 ---------
-pelet does not yet have a shared library deliverable.
-The source code is surpringly simple that the easiest way to integrate pelet into your project is to copy the include/ and src/ directories into the desired locations in your project.
-This also prevents me from dictating whethe your project should make use of dynamic vs. shared libraries.

 Having said that, pelet comes with a working example solution "skeleton" that shows how you can integrate it into your projects.
 The skeleton uses premake as its build system (premake is